DethDefier/AGameOfThorns/README.md

 # Thorns
 A game for Blinks by Move38
 12+ blinks (sorry 6 blink people :/)
+My submission for GGJ 2023

 In Thorns, two gardeners battle against each other by planting seeds to win over a crystal flower in their garden.